doberkofler/web_plsql/README.md

 - PlsqlDatabaseConnectString -> specified when creating the oracledb connection pool
 - PlsqlDatabaseUserName -> specified when creating the oracledb connection pool
 - PlsqlDatabasePassword -> specified when creating the oracledb connection pool
-- PlsqlDefaultPage -> use the "doctable" property in the configuration of the web_plsql middleware
+- PlsqlDefaultPage -> use the "doctable" configuration option
-- PlsqlDocumentTablename -> use the "defaultPage" property in the configuration of the web_plsql middleware
+- PlsqlDocumentTablename -> use the "defaultPage" configuration option
+- PlsqlErrorStyle -> use the "errorStyle" configuration option
 - PlsqlLogEnable -> use a HTTP request logger middleware for node.js like morgan
 - PlsqlLogDirectory -> use a HTTP request logger middleware for node.js like morgan
-- PlsqlPathAlias -> use the "pathAlias.alias" property in the configuration of the web_plsql middleware
+- PlsqlPathAlias -> use the "pathAlias.alias" configuration option
-- PlsqlPathAliasProcedure -> use the "pathAlias.procedure" property in the configuration of the web_plsql middleware
+- PlsqlPathAliasProcedure -> use the "pathAlias.procedure" configuration option

 ## Configuration options that are not (yet) supported:
 - PlsqlIdleSessionCleanupInterval